ahloytan/angular-lab/README.md

 ## Start up project
 1. If you are launching this project for the first time, install the necessary npm libraries by `npm i`
-2. Start the frontend by `npm run start`
+2. Start the frontend by `npm run start`.

-## Development server
-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 # Tech Stack